Modalities

 Event Camera

 Following the same trajectories with other modalities, we recollect the front-facing camera data at 1000 Hz.
-We use the ESIM ~cite{Rebecq18corl,Gehrig_2020_CVPR} as that is one of the fastest event camera simulators available and close to SoTA performance.
-Though some of the new simulators like V2E and DVS Voltmeter produce events that are closer to real cameras, the models trained by ESIM have close performance when compared to the SoTA simulators~cite{lin2022dvs}.
-We sample the 640$times$640 RGB images at 1000 Hz and then generate the events using the simulator.
-To improve the generalization across various event cameras we used a wide range of contrast thresholds between 0.2 to 1.0. %Reducing the Sim-to-Real Gap for Event Cameras Because the event data is collected separately from other modalities, some frames are inconsistent with other modalities in dynamic scenes.
+We use the ESIM as that is one of the fastest event camera simulators available and close to SoTA performance.
+We sample the 640 x 640 RGB images at 1000 Hz and then generate the events using the simulator.
+To improve the generalization across various event cameras we used a wide range of contrast thresholds between 0.2 to 1.0.
+Because the event data is collected separately from other modalities, some frames are inconsistent with other modalities in dynamic scenes.

 Occupancy Map